 We get to see the smiles on people's faces and their eyes light up when they eat our products.

-All of these reasons and more drive us to continue pushing forward 🏃♂️ and bring immi to life against all odds.
+All of these reasons drive us to continue pushing forward 🏃♂️ and bring immi to life against all odds.

-If you're still reading, we can't express our appreciation enough that you're here with us - 🙏 Thank you all for being a part of this.
+We can't express our appreciation enough that you're here with us - 🙏 Thank you for reading and being a part of this.